Get,

 One of the many effects of ageing is sarcopenia which is responsible for bone fractures, frailty and an overall lowered quality of life.
 Protein slows down the process of muscle deterioration and protects you from early sarcopenia.

-Different food contains different proteins and they have various roles in our body.
-There are 9 essential amino acids that are not naturally found in the body.
-Hence, we need to include protein foods in our diet to get proteins easily for the bodies.
-Here are some high protein food options for you to get the best out of your body.
+Different foods contain different proteins, which have various roles in our body.
+There are 9 essential amino acids (units that form proteins) which are not naturally found in the body.
+Hence, we need to include foods in our diet to get these proteins for our bodies.
+Here are some high protein food options for you.

 1. Chicken

-Boneless and skinless chicken breast is one of the common and best sources of protein.
-Bodybuilders and athletes usually include chicken breast in their diet because it does not have saturated fat.
-Chicken breast contains 31 grams of protein per 100 grams.
+Boneless and skinless chicken breasts are one of the common and richest sources of protein.
+Bodybuilders and athletes usually include chicken breasts in their diet because it does not have saturated fat.
+Chicken breast contains approximately 21 to 22 grams of protein per 100 grams5

 2. Pork Chops